 Percentage

-Rating Points Points
+Rating Points

-Rating BB+ Points 0.25%
+BB+ 0.25%

 BB 0.50%

 BB- 0.75%

 B+ or below 1.00%

 If at any time the interest rate on the notes has been increased, and either Moody's or S&P, as the case may be, subsequently increases its rating of the notes to any of the threshold ratings set forth in the tables appearing above, the interest rate payable on the notes will be decreased so that such interest rate equals the Initial Interest Rate plus the number of percentage points set forth in the above tables opposite the ratings in effect immediately following the increase.
-If Moody's subsequently increases its rating of the notes to BaB- or higher, the interest rate payable on the notes will be decreased to the Initial Interest Rate.
+If Moody's subsequently increases its rating of the notes to Baa3 or higher, and S&P increases its rating of the notes to BBB- or higher, the interest rate payable on the notes will be decreased to the Initial Interest Rate.
 In addition, the interest rates on the notes will permanently cease to be subject to any adjustment (notwithstanding any subsequent decrease in the ratings by either or both of Moody's and S&P), if the notes become rated Baa1 or higher by Moody's and BBB+ or higher by S&P, in each case with a stable or positive outlook (or one of such ratings with such outlook, if the notes are only rated by one of such rating agencies).